 Step 4: Full control, continuous control

 Having 24/7 auditing is probably the most functional way to protect privileged accounts.
-With the Privileged Session Manager (PSM) module of Single Connect, you can monitor all sessions and accounts 24/7, see who is doing what, and interfere when necessary.
+With the Privileged Session Manager (PSM) module of Single Connect, you can monitor all sessions and accounts 24/7, see who is doing what, and intervene when necessary.
 Thus, this will make it easier for you to have full control over the system.
-By the way, Single Connect’s PSM was also mentioned as “best in class” in the Gartner’s Critical Capabilities research recently.
+By the way, Single Connect’s PSM was also mentioned as “best in class” in Gartner’s Critical Capabilities research recently.

 PAM, which offers comprehensive privileged account access security, protects your IT infrastructure by ensuring end-to-end data and access security against cyber threats.
 PAM solutions enable you to make your network more secure against both internal and external threats, and do not only allocate data security in just a few aspects but also provide protection with an extremely comprehensive cybersecurity plan.